mjoblin/vibinui/README.md

 #### Waveform

-The waveform will be shown for tracks coming from local media.
+A waveform is shown for tracks sourced from local media.
 The playhead position can be changed by dragging the playhead over the waveform image.

 ![Current track waveform]